widdix/aws-cf-templates/test/README.md

 The AWS credentials are passed in as defined by the AWS SDK for Java: http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html

-One addition is, that you can supply the env variable `IAM_ROLE_ARN` which let's the tests assume a role before they start with the default credentials.
+One addition: you can supply the env variable `IAM_ROLE_ARN` which let's the tests assume a role with the default credentials before running the tests.

 ### Region selection